Mmgray/memory-game/README.md

-# memory-game
+# Cartoon memory game

 How high can you score?

--Select first card of choice.
+-Select card of choice.

+-Each time card is selected cards will shuffle.

 -Select each card only once to acheive the highest score.